VTC Board

 Eddy Cartaya

-Caving internationally since 1987.
-Has been teaching cave rescue since 1994 and developed the NCRC certification program launched in 2018.
-Eddy is a national coordinator for the NPS technical rescue academy, the NCRC delegate for international programs, a board member & Rope level 3 certified tech for the International Technical Rescue Association.
+Eddy has been caving internationally since 1987.
+He has been teaching cave rescue since 1994 and developed the NCRC certification program launched in 2018.
+Eddy is a national coordinator for the National Parks Service (NPS) technical rescue academy, the NCRC delegate for international programs, a board member & Rope level 3 certified tech for the International Technical Rescue Association.